zerrvyx/FunkEditor/README.md

 # FunkEditor
-A FNF chart editor made for be simple, lightweight and easy to understand.
+A FNF chart editor made to be simple, lightweight and easy to understand.